medrebai/SightChallengeEnetcomSB/ReadmeISIS.md

-# In this file We will explain the ISIS files in both folders Power Management System and Water Management System
+# In this file We will explain the ISIS and arduino files in both folders Power Management System and Water Management System

 In our project, we have implemented a series of components to manage and control the power supply to our devices: